wolfmanjm/kivy-smoothie-host/README.md

 In Settings you can turn on the webserver which will simply allow you to get current progress from any web browser, nothing fancy.
 Also in Settings you can enable the video option which uses mjpg-streamer (which needs to be built and installed, See https://github.com/jacksonliam/mjpg-streamer.git for instructions on that).
 If enabled and running then the video will show up in the progress web page.
+There is also a camera option in the system menu which allows a preview of the camera view, the url for this is also in the settings, and should be the url which gets a snapshot single jpeg frame from the camera.

 ## On linux Desktop (and maybe windows/macos)